 Hank RN AX AXJ MXP3 MXPB MJP3 MJPB OF CGC TKA APD ARCH RL1 RL2 RL3 earned titles in AKC agility, USDAA agility, AKC tricks, AKC Canine Good Citizen, AKC Rally Obedience and WCRL Rally Obedience.
 Sarah and Hank were honored to be amongst the competitors at the first Master’s Agility Championship at Westminster and were thrilled to win the 24″ Excellent Standard class.
 In 2017 he was ranked third in the country in WCRL Rally Obedience for Rally Level 3.

-Sarah is now primarily competing with her Border Collie, Fever (Speedoggie Going To Need More Cowbell).
-Fever AX AXJ OF DN CGC TKA AAD began competing in agility in late 2016 and has earned titles in AKC Agility, USDAA Agility, AKC Tricks, Canine Good Citizen and Dock Diving.
+Sarah is now competing with her Border Collie, Fever (Speedoggie Going To Need More Cowbell).
+Fever AX AXJ OF DN CGC TKA MAD BID SSB began competing in agility in late 2016 and has earned titles in AKC Agility, USDAA Agility, UKI Agility, AKC Tricks, Canine Good Citizen and Dock Diving.
 Sarah and Fever also enjoy training in sheep herding and disc dog.
 In 2018, Sarah & Fever competed at the Border Collie National Specialty at Purina Farms in Gray Summit, MO.
 They placed in several events and earned their Open FAST title there.

 Sarah has trained with some of the top handlers & coaches in the world including Frankie Joiris, Minna Martimo, Jessica Ajoux, Soshanna Dos, Stefanie Rainer, Janita Leinonen, Jaakko Suoknuuti, Timo Liuhto, Tuulia Liuhto, Marko Makela, Rebecca Thrift.
-This Spring, she & Fever traveled to Finland to train at OneMind Dogs International Week and competed in some Finnish competitions while they were there.
+In the Spring of 2019, she & Fever traveled to Finland to train at OneMind Dogs International Week and competed in some Finnish competitions while they were there.

 Television & Print